cs124/labs/Lab4_LargeLanguageModelsChatGPT.md

    <li>Imagine the disinformation you produced spreads on a social media platform.
 What consequences can you see arising from this?
 Discuss with your partner.
    </li>
 </ol>

+## Part 5: PA7 Partners
+If you're looking for a group for PA7, we invite you to come to the front at the end of lab to meet people!